Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_exercise.md

 # Packages with Spack

 This exercise is about packaging code with Spack.
-We work with a simplified version of the code from the previous week's exercise and create packages for it.
+We work with a simplified version of the code from the previous week's exercise and create a Spack package of it.

-At the end of the exercise you find a section with hints and remarks.
+**Note**: At the end of the exercise you find a section with hints and remarks.
 Make sure to check this section.

-Deadline: **Wednesday, December 4th, 2024, 09:00**
+Deadline: **Wednesday, December 3rd, 2025, 09:00**

 ## Creation of a Spack Package